 We have invested in and intend to continue to invest in interests in mortgage servicing rights representing a portion of the interest payments collected from a pool of mortgage loans, net of a basic servicing fee paid to the mortgage servicer, or Excess MSRs.
 The IRS has issued private letter rulings to other REITs holding that Excess MSRs produce qualifying income for purposes of the 75% gross income test.
-Any income that is qualifying income for the 95% gross income test.
+Any income that is qualifying income for the 75% gross income test is also qualifying income for the 95% gross income test.
 A private letter ruling may be relied upon only by the taxpayer to whom it is issued, and the IRS may revoke a private letter ruling.
 Based on those private letter rulings and other IRS guidance regarding excess mortgage servicing fees, we generally intend to treat our investments in Excess MSRs as producing qualifying income for purposes of the 75% and 95% gross income tests to the extent the underlying mortgage loans produce qualifying income for purposes of those tests, as described above.
 However, we do not intend to seek our own private letter ruling.
-Thus, the IRS could take the position that Excess MSRs do not produce qualifying income, presumably by recharacterizing Excess MSRs by treating a portion of the income we receive from an Excess MSR as reasonable compensation for servicing the underlying mortgage loans.
-A successful challenge of our treatment of Excess MSRs could result in our being treated as failing the 95% gross income test and possibly the 75% gross income test.
+Thus, the IRS could take the position that Excess MSRs do not produce qualifying income, presumably by recharacterizing Excess MSRs by treating a portion of the income we receive from an Excess MSRs could result in our being treated as failing the 95% gross income test and possibly the 75% gross income test.
 If we failed one or both of those tests and qualified for the "savings" provision described below under "-Failure to Satisfy Gross Income Tests," we would be required to pay penalty tax, which could be material, in order to maintain our REIT qualification.
 If we did not qualify for that "savings" provision, we would fail to qualify as a REIT.
 See "-Failure to Qualify."